HAKORADev/VODER/Guide.md

 **Memory Optimisation:**

-VODER now explicitly clears the ACE‑Step model from GPU memory and runs `torch.cuda.empty_cache()` before loading Seed‑VC.
-This reduces peak VRAM usage and makes the pipeline more reliable on 8GB cards.
+VODER now explicitly clears the ACE‑Step model from CPU memory and runs garbage collection before loading Seed‑VC.
+This reduces peak RAM usage and makes the pipeline more reliable.

 **Why It's Like That:**